lucaspr98/gcBB/README.md

 ./gcBB dataset/ -k 3
 ```

 The distance matrixes and information on the comparison can be found in results directory.
-There is also a newick file, which can be used to generate the phylogenetic tree.
+There is also a newick file (.nhx), which can be used to generate the phylogenetic tree.

 If any errors occur, please check the next sections of this README.
 If none information help you, open an issue and we will keep looking for the problem to fix it as soon as possible.